 Let’s start with what lockdown means.
-In the simplest terms it means that you are not touching the eggs or the incubator.
-You will not be candling the eggs anymore, you will have stopped turning the eggs, and if at all possible you are going to stop opening the incubator until after the chicks have hatches, and preferably are dry and fluffy.
+In the simplest terms, it means that you are not touching the eggs or the incubator.
+You will not be candling the eggs anymore, you will have stopped turning the eggs, and if at all possible you are going to stop opening the incubator until after the chicks have hatched, and preferably are dry and fluffy.

 5 Steps to Lockdown Incubators

 - remove any turning plates, trays, or rollers from your incubator.
 You can set the eggs out on a safe surface for a few minutes while you do this.